 What is involved in getting a dental implant?

 The first step in the process is the development of an individualized treatment plan.
 The plan addresses your specific needs and is prepared by a team of professionals who are specially trained and experienced in oral surgery and restorative dentistry.
 This team approach provides coordinated care based on the implant option that is best for you.

 Next, the tooth root implant, which is a small post made of titanium, is placed into the bone socket of the missing tooth.
-As the jawbone heals, it grows around the implanted metal post, anchoring it securely in the jaw.
-The healing process can take from 6 to 12 weeks.
+(More often, some bone grafting is done to fill the socket of the missing tooth; after that has healed, the implant is placed.
+This is done to make sure the implant is placed in as ideal a location as possible, to make the restoration look as natural as possible.)
+As the jawbone heals, it grows around the implanted metal post, attaching it securely in the jaw.
+The healing process can take from six to 12 weeks.

 Once the implant has bonded to the jawbone, a small connector post – called an abutment – is attached to the post to securely hold the new tooth.
 To make your new tooth or teeth, your dentist makes impressions of your teeth, and creates a model of your bite (which captures all of your teeth, their type, and arrangement).
 Your new tooth or teeth are based on this model.
 A replacement tooth, called a crown, is then attached to the abutment.

-Instead of one or more individual crowns, some patients may have attachments placed on the implant that retain and support a removable denture.
+Instead of one or more individual crowns, some patients may have attachments placed on the implant that hold and support a removable denture.